-- Expected teaching responsibilities for the unit should be outlined.
-For example: As an active research program and graduate student supervision represent a significant time investment, research-stream faculty are expected to teach X undergraduate courses (Y small upper-level and Z intensive or large-enrolment course) plus Z graduate courses per year. - An incremented approach to teaching loads for pre-tenure Assistant Professors is encouraged and timing of increased duties should be outlined. - Expected teaching performance should be outlined including the methods of ensuring an objective assessment of teaching performance.
+For example: As graduate student supervision represents a significant time investment, researchstream faculty are expected to teach X undergraduate courses (Y small upper- level and Z intensive or large-enrolment course) plus V graduate courses per year. - An incremented approach to teaching loads for pre-tenure Assistant Professors is encouraged and timing of increased duties should be outlined. - Expected teaching performance should be outlined including the methods of ensuring an objective assessment of teaching performance. - Expected levels of Supervising and/or co-supervising graduate students and expected level of participation on graduate student advising committees should be outlined. - Service: All faculty members are expected to contribute to service. - Expected service loads should be outlined with the understanding of smaller service loads expected from junior faculty with increasing involvement over time and greatest involvement expected from full professors.

-• Service: